Health Coping with Asthma

 Use dust mite covers on mattresses and pillows to prevent them from getting into pillows.

 These mites are invisible to the naked eye but are present in dust, triggering an allergic reaction.

 If you do feel a cold coming on, I swear to take Honey as it has antimicrobial properties which can

 Help fight some bacteria and viruses, just stir some honey into hot water and drink.

 Learning to have a positive mindset can improve your ability to manage your asthma also.

-You can practise diaphragmatic breathing, lie on your back with your knees bent, and a pillow under your knees, or sit up straight in a chair if more comfortable.
+You can practice diaphragmatic breathing, lie on your back with your knees bent, a pillow under your knees, or sit up straight in a chair if more comfortable.
 Place one hand flat on your upper chest and the other hand on your stomach.

 Breath in slowly through your nose.

-Steam therapy, or steam inhalation, involves water vapour to open up the airways and helps the lungs drain mucus.
+Steam therapy, or steam inhalation, involves water vapor to open up the airways and helps the lungs drain mucus.

 When it comes to your health, what you put into your body goes a long way.
 That’s no different with your lungs.
 Try adding Garlic as it has anti-inflammatory properties and reduces damage caused by free radicals.
 Try adding more leafy greens to your diet to support overall lung health.

-I went through a craze of when the wheezing was worst at night and removing all the bedding I had and getting hypoallergenic bedding to see if this helps remove all clutter from the bedroom, so lowering the dust build-up.
+I went through a craze of when the wheezing was worst at night and removing all the bedding I had and getting hypoallergenic bedding to see if this helps remove all clutter from the bedroom, lowering the dust build-up.
 You have nothing to lose but trying something new to see if it gives you a little more relief.